© 2024 Melanie White

 But, if the client is not ready, willing and able, they’ll probably be resistant, disinterested, unfocused and uncommitted.

-The kicker is that YOU will feel like the failure, but it’s actually probably not you!
+The kicker is that YOU will feel like a failure, but it’s actually probably not you!

 See how this fear-based ‘I need any clients I can get!’ mentality is hurting your self-value and self-efficacy – and your business?